-Permit Online19 is Sonoma County's web portal that allows public access to permitting tools to start an application, view records and check permit status, pay fees, schedule an inspection.
+Permit Online25 is Sonoma County's web portal that allows public access to permitting tools to start an application, view records and check permit status, pay fees, schedule an inspection.
 Permit Sonoma's website also allows the public access to property information, search existing permits, and view reports.
+The County's website provides transparency by making it easy to determine zoning and development standards for each parcel.
+The website also provides a preliminary application and process for qualified housing projects; Program 12a will ensure that this process and form meet all requirements for objective review and that they are clearly posted on the County website.

 A single-family dwelling on an existing lot is generally a by-right project, requiring no land use entitlement or design review.
 The processing time for structural review for single family homes in urban areas, which includes obtaining sewer and water permits, is approximately six weeks.
-Single family subdivisions generally require a processing time of approximately eight months due to Subdivision Map Act procedures and requirements.
-Zoning clearance for accessory dwelling units and agricultural employee dwellings is the same as for single family homes; separate planning permits are not required.